chrisfan0831/FaceRecognition/README.md

-Detect face and record users' body temperature, each python file is a demo of each part of the stsyem faceDataset collect the user's face faceTrain train the collected faces faceRecog run the main recognition
+Detect face and record users' body temperature, each python file is a demo of each part of the stsyem faceDataset collect the user's face faceTrain train the collected faces faceRecognition runs the main recognition recogFuncs contains the defined functions to be called